 Sara hails from Massachusetts and attended the University of Vermont where she earned a B.S. in Elementary Education and M.Ed. in Reading and Language Arts at the University of Vermont.
 Sara’s career in higher education began in 1991 at Johnson State College working at the Trio Student Support Services program.

-She is the past president of the Maine Educational Opportunity Association (MEEOA), former secretary of the New England Association on Higher Education and Disability (AHEAD NE), and former vice president of the New England Educational Association (NEOA).
+She is the past president of the Maine Educational Opportunity Association (MEEOA), former secretary of the New England Association on Higher Education and Disability (AHEAD NE), co-founder of MEEOA’s Maine Emerging Leadership Institute, and former vice president of the New England Educational Association (NEOA).

-Sara enjoys gardening, hiking, biking, making pasta from scratch and spending time with her family.
+Sara enjoys gardening, hiking, biking, making bread, and spending time with her family.